THE-Engineering/indonesia-api/README.md

 npm start
 ```

-Wherever possible, upload files into AWS _before_ starting the application, or _wait for the rocket_ before making changes to files in AWS
+Wherever possible, upload files into AWS _before starting the application_, or else _wait for the rocket_ before making changes to files in AWS

 <img alt="Screenshot showing output in the terminal at application start" src="docs/images/rocket.png" width="245px" />